Mustafamado/PIC18F4520_MPLABXProjects/README.md

 1- Latest MPLAB X IDE program needs to be installed.
 (MPASM compiler is included to this installation.) http://www.microchip.com/mplab/mplab-x-ide

-2- XC8 Compiler v1.34 needs to installed.
-(C compiler for 8-bit PIC microcontrollers)
+2- XC8 Compiler v1.34 needs to be installed.
+(C compiler for 8-bit PIC microcontrollers) http://www.microchip.com/mplab/compilers
-http://www.microchip.com/mplab/compilers

 The reason of using XC8 Compiler v1.34 instead of latest v1.36 is peripheral libraries (plibs) are not included to v1.36.
 You need to install "PIC18F Legacy Peripheral Libraries v2.0 - Windows" to use plibs.
 But microchip could not do it right and it causes errors.
 Safest way to use my projects is using XC8 Compiler v1.34 until microchip handles errors.